browserengineering/book/book/scripts.md

              if selector.matches(node)]
 ```

-Finally we need to return those nodes back to JavaScript.
+Finally, we need to return those nodes back to JavaScript.
 You might
 try something like this:

 ``` {.python expected=False}